-Your tooth has a hard outer layer of enamel and dentin, and soft inside made up of blood vessels, nerves and tissue known as the pulp.
+Your tooth has a hard outer layer of enamel and dentin, and a soft inside made up of blood vessels, nerves, and tissue known as the pulp.
 This inner layer can become infected due to an injury to the tooth, a crack in the tooth, or decay.
-According to the American Dental Association, 41,000 Americans a day undergo root canal treatments save and heal the infected tooth.
+According to the American Dental Association, 41,000 Americans a day undergo root canal treatments to save and heal the infected tooth.
 Although it is a common treatment, it has a bad reputation for being painful when in fact, a root canal produces minimal discomfort to the patient.
-Modern dentistry techniques improved the way dentists perform this vital procedure, and patients no longer need to be afraid of having a procedure that could save their tooth from further damage.
+Modern dentistry techniques improved the way dentists perform this vital procedure, and patients no longer need to be afraid of having a procedure that could save their teeth from further damage.

 A root canal treatment removes the infected pulp and involves cleaning the inside of the tooth.
 As this process may weaken the tooth, your dentist might also recommend a crown to support the tooth.

 There are several signs to look for that might indicate the inside of your tooth — the tooth pulp — is infected.
 Here are the most common symptoms:

 Although these symptoms might be caused by other dental conditions, it’s always a good idea to contact your dentist any time you feel pain or notice unusual changes to your teeth and gums.